uploadtigris/Cloud-Engineering/CCNA/4 - Subnetting/You suck at Subnetting!.md

 	- From here, the Client will ask the `Default Gateway` == **the Router**
 - Helps you to get OUTSIDE of your network

-# we ran OUT of IP Addresses!
+# We ran OUT of IP Addresses!

 NOTE: Cisco only subtracts Network Address and the Broadcast Address **NOT the following**:
 - Default gateway